akshatspeaking/AC-JS-data-structure/Ex2-assignment-level-1.md

 // your code goes here
 ```

-- Check by calling `greet` and see if the message changed or not.
+- Check by calling `greet` and see if the message is changed or not.

 ```js
 // your code goes here
 ```

-- `let keyName = "playedBy";`- Add a new key with the value stored in `keyName` variable the value of the Played by in right side bar. (use the variable name to do this)
+- `let keyName = "playedBy";`- Add a new key with the value stored in `keyName` variable the value of the played by in right side bar. (use the variable name to do this)

+//FEEDBACK: Above line is not clear, especially second part of the sentence.

 ```js
 // your code goes here